isomerpages/ogp-scamshield-suite/pages/Loan Scams.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Fake friend call scams" src="/images/Fake_friend_call_scams.png">
 </div>
-<p>Loan scams typically involve scammers contacting victims via phone calls
-or WhatsApp, pretending to be their acquaintance.
-During the conversation, the scammers would claim that they had lost their mobile phone and changed phone number.
-After establishing rapport, the scammers would capitalise on the perceived friendship and seek money from the victims for various reasons.</p>
-<p>Victims encountered loan advertisements on websites or received them from
+<p>Victims would encounter loan advertisements on websites or received them
-scammers through social media or messaging platforms.
+from scammers through social media or messaging platforms.
 Scammers would request for victims' personal information, such as NRIC and bank statements for the loan application process and require victims to pay various fees before the loans can be disbursed.
-Victims would not receive the promised loans and realise they had been scammed when the scammers continued to demand additional payments</p>
+Victims would not receive the promised loans and realise they had been scammed when the scammers continued to demand additional payments.</p>
 <hr>
 <blockquote>
 <p></p>